Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_blackmarket_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_blackmarket_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_blackmarket_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_blackmarket_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_blackmarket_blocklist_ - Default: - The comma-separated list of weapon IDs to not give out.
 For example: "ttt_m9k_harpoon,weapon_ttt_slam".\
 _randomat_blackmarket_timer_traitor_ - Default: 25 - How often (in seconds) traitors should get items.\
 _randomat_blackmarket_timer_detective_ - Default: 15 - How often (in seconds) detectives should get items.